Dayton Riverfront Plan

 Tour a map of the Plan’s study area to see what projects have been completed, what projects are being implemented, and what projects are being planned right now.

-The vibrant redevelopment of downtown is spilling up, down and over our rivers to Dayton’s neighborhoods along all points of the compass.
-The Dayton Riverfront Plan continues to spur this evolution: The Gem City Market has opened; proposals for redevelopment abound...
+The vibrant redevelopment of downtown is spilling up, down, and over our rivers to Dayton’s neighborhoods along all points of the compass.
+The Dayton Riverfront Plan continues to spur on this evolution.
+Below is the long list of the Plan’s projects that have been...

 Leverage the rivers to catalyze development in greater downtown and ensure long-term vitality of the region.